wangjieest/PAF/README.md

 Of course, it also supports the creation of singleton objects:

-    // parameter type list is a list of the parameter types of the interface implementation class constructor.
+    // ParameterTypeList is a list of types for the interface implementation class constructor.
     REG_INTERFACE_SINGLTETON(InterfaceName, ParameterTypeList...)
     or
     REG_INTERFACE_STATIC(InterfaceName, ParameterTypeList...)